rocky-d/drmo-server/README.md

 The word "drmo" in the project name is actually the abbreviation of the four supported danger types - "DEER", "REINDEER", "MOOSE", and "OTHER".
 And it's also an HTTP/HTTPS server.
 That's why it is called "drmo-server". 🎄🎄🎄🦌🦌🦌🌐🌐🌐

+You can speak "dremo server" or simply "D-R-M-O server" to call it.

 ------

 ### Environment